If you may be in danger, call or text 988. Call 911 for emergencies. More crisis resources

 For sleep, weight, and sexual effects, the two are broadly similar.

-Both can disturb sleep, and both can affect appetite.
+Both are roughly weight-neutral, and some people lose a little appetite early on.
+Both can disturb sleep for some people and cause drowsiness for others, so a prescriber may adjust the timing of the dose based on how it affects you.
 Sexual side effects are common with both.
-They can include lower sex drive, delayed orgasm, and arousal difficulties, and they tend to last as long as the medication is taken rather than fading like nausea does.
-These effects are worth raising with a prescriber, because there are real options, including a dose change or a switch.
+They can include lower sex drive, delayed orgasm, and arousal or erection difficulties, and they tend to last as long as the medication is taken rather than fading like nausea does.
+These effects are worth raising with a prescriber, because there are real options, including a dose change, a switch, or adding another medication to counter them.

 Why a clinician might choose one over the other